MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/concepts.rst

 Partial buffer considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rendering a widget in partial buffer mode may require multiple cycles if the buffer is not big enough to hold all the pixels to update in a single shot.
+Rendering a widget in :ref:`partial buffer mode <section_display_partial_buffer>` may require multiple cycles if the buffer is not big enough to hold all the pixels to update in a single shot.
 This means that rendering is slower in partial buffer mode, and this may cause performance being significantly affected during animations.

 Besides, the whole screen is flushed in multiple times instead of a single one, which means that the user may see the display at a time where every part of the display has not been flushed yet.